Watch Netflix's 'Selling Sunset' Season 2 With Us

 Unsurprisingly, Romain is not okay with getting married in his fiancee's ex-boyfriend's home.
 He gets very passionate about it, and then they bicker more about the Davina situation.
 They're going to see her at Christine's party, and Mary thinks he's being a dick about everything.
 Romain's response?
 "I don't give a fuck."
 This man stands by his convictions, that's for sure.

-Strangest Boss-Subordinate Conversation: In the office, Jason talks about how he loves dating women without a favorite sports team so he can make his favorite teams hers.
-As proof, he asks Mary her favorite football team.
+Strangest Boss-Subordinate Conversation: In the office, Jason talks about how he loves dating women without a favorite sports team so he can make his favourite teams hers.
+As proof, he asks Mary her favourite football team.
 She says it's the Redskins, then they talk about being besties and hug.
 Not a typical boss-employee relationship, okay?

 Intricate Braid Alert: Christine's beach party 'do included two beautiful braid buns, plus a french braid up the back of her head.
 Meanwhile, Heather showed up late because she was getting her hair braided, but it was legit just two regular french braids you could find on any schoolyard.
 Girl, get yourself to YouTube and teach yourself!
 It's not that hard!